SmartYouTubeTV/smartyoutubetv.github.io/_includes/main_en.md

 - `voice search` not supported
 - can't change `user region` beside the default one
 - autoframerate issues on Zidoo devices

-#### Donation
-If you want to support my developments you are welcome to buy me a cup of coffee :)
- * BTC: 1JAT5VVWarVBkpVbNDn8UA8HXNdrukuBSx
- * WMZ: Z375157140784
- * WMU: U449339012933

 #### Contributors
  * __[WolfganP](https://github.com/WolfganP)__ (README)